Contents

 Marked can open PDF documents (.pdf) directly.
 Drag a file to Marked or use (⌘+O).
 The document is converted to Markdown for preview and export.

 PDF import works best on smaller, text-based PDFs (slides, articles, short reports).
-Large manuals, books, and scanned documents are supported but often convert slowly or imperfectly — see Limitations below.
+Large manuals, books, and scanned documents are supported but often convert slowly or imperfectly — see Import limitations below.

 Marked is still a preview tool: you do not edit the PDF inside Marked.
 Use ⌘+E to open the PDF in Preview (or your system default), and Marked refreshes when the file changes on disk.